gallnt/glnt/index.md

 Hi, I'm Gallant.
-This is my personal webpage.
+I'm currently a third year student double majoring in applied math and data science in UCSD.